lvcarx/lsp-python/README.md

-# LSPpy

 32 control points             |  64 control points | 256 control points             |  512 control points
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](./assets/digits_32.png)  |  ![](./assets/digits_64.png)  |  ![](./assets/digits_256.png)  |  ![](./assets/digits_512.png)

+# LSPpy

 LSPpy is a lightweight implementation of the Least Square Projection (LSP) dimensionality reduction technique using sklearn style API.

-The implementation is based on "Least Square Projection: A Fast High-Precision Multidimensional Projection Technique and Its Application to Document Mapping", which can be cited using:
+The implementation is based on the paper "Least Square Projection: A Fast High-Precision Multidimensional Projection Technique and Its Application to Document Mapping", which can be cited using:

 ```
 @ARTICLE{4378370,